benaubin/rails-collab/README.md

 Real-time collaborative document editing for Ruby on Rails using ActionCable & Prosemirror based on operational transforms.

+> This is a very early stage gem that is not ready for production use (yet).
+The code is untested & documentation may be wrong.

 ## How it works

 The collab gem exposes an ActionCable channel (`CollabDocumentChannel`) enabling users to start a real-time editing session.